Italian (2022 - 2024)

 Advanced Review of Modern Italian

 ITAL-UA 30 Prerequisite: Intermediate Italian II (ITAL-UA 12) or Intensive Intermediate Italian (ITAL-UA 20), or assignment by placement test, or permission of the instructor.
-Serves as prerequisite for other advanced courses in language, literature, and culture and society.
+Serves as the prerequisite for other advanced courses in language, literature, and culture and society.
 Offered every semester.
 4 points.

 Systematizes and reinforces language skills through an intensive review of grammar and composition, lexical enrichment, improvement of speaking ability, and selected readings from contemporary Italian literature.

 Conversations in Italian

 ITAL-UA 101 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every fall.
 4 points.

 Through discussions, oral reports, and readings, students improve pronunciation, become familiar with idiomatic expressions, and develop vocabulary that allows them to communicate with others on topics such as family and student life, politics, the arts, food, and fashion.
 Useful for students who are planning to study or travel abroad.

 Creative Writing in Italian

 ITAL-UA 103 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every one to two years.
 4 points.

 Students are encouraged to rewrite, parody, and shift genres, with the aim of improving their writing and reading techniques.

 ITAL-UA 105 Prerequisite: Advanced Review of Modern Italian (ITAL-UA 30) or permission of the instructor.
 Offered every one to two years.
 4 points.

 The approach is threefold: (1) intensive study of the syntactical structures of Italian; (2) reading and analysis of contemporary texts from various sources, such as newspapers, magazines, and literary works; and (3) frequent writing of short compositions stressing grammatical and syntactical accuracy, as well as variety of vocabulary.